Egypt Cup

 The Egypt Cup (also known as the Egyptian FA Cup and formerly as the King Farouk Cup) is the main knockout football cup competition in Egypt.
 It is the oldest club competition in Africa.
+It is organized by the Egyptian Football Association (EFA).

-The first team to win the trophy was Zamalek in 1922.
+Zamalek is the first team to win the title in 1922.
 Al Ahly hold the record of total number of titles with a total of 39 titles, Zamalek also holds the record of being the only club to win the title for 4 consecutive years twice; from 1957 to 1960 and 2013 up to 2016.

 History

 The Egypt Cup is the oldest tournament in the history of Egyptian football that is still being held to-date, and it is the first competition to be organized by the Egyptian Football Association.
 However, it is not the first football tournament to be held in the country.
 The first local football tournament in Egypt was the Sultan Hussein Cup.
-It was launched in 1917, and its last edition was held in the 1937-38 season.
+It was launched in 1917, and its last edition was held in the 1937–38 season.
 The Sultan Hussein Cup witnessed the participation of Egyptian clubs with clubs belonging to the British army, which was present in Egypt at the time.
 With the establishment of the Egyptian Football Association in 1921, the need arose to launch a tournament with only Egyptian clubs participating, and from this time the Egypt Cup tournament emerged with the participation of Zamalek, Al Ahly, Tersana, Olympic, Schools team, Railway, Al-Abbasiya, Al Ittihad, Al-Haditha, and the Nile.